 Download this whole post as a PDF and read it later.

-Ideal characteristics of an amazing virtual assistant
+Ideal virtual assistant characteristics

-Ideally, you want someone who is highly competent and a pleasure to work with.
+You want someone who is highly competent and a pleasure to work with.

 A rockstar virtual assistant will not only complete the tasks you assign, they will anticipate your needs and help your business grow.
 They are committed to your success and become a crucial part of your team.